kyrpan/Text-Review-to-Rating-Stars-Transformer/README.md

 Using Machine Learning techniques, we create a model that provides a text input (eg. a review for a restaurant) and gives a rating in the form of [1-5] stars.

 -data: includes a pkl file with tf-idf results, a stopwords file and a dictionary that is used for the glove.
-* the stopwords are the ones that keras contains, expect for those with negative meaning (eg. not, haven't, isn't etc) ** pkl files is not included due to its size (500MB).
+* the stopwords are the ones that keras contains, except for those with negative meaning (eg. not, haven't, isn't etc) ** pkl files is not included due to its size (500MB).
 It can be reproduced using the code.

 - data analysis: contains the files used for the graph and map creation.